-The rectus sheath is the durable, resilient, fibrous compartment containing both the rectus abdominis muscle and the pyramidalis muscle.
-The fascial coverings of the external oblique, internal oblique, and the transversus abdominis muscles comprise the rectus sheath.
+The rectus sheath is the durable, resilient, fibrous compartment that contains both the rectus abdominis muscle and the pyramidalis muscle.
+The fascial coverings of the external oblique, internal oblique, and transversus abdominis muscles comprise the rectus sheath.
 The layers of decussating and interweaving fascial aponeuroses vary according to their position within the superior two-thirds of the sheath and the inferior third.
-Because of this variation and the clinical implications, it is important to understand the anterior and posterior laminae.
-The rectus sheath contains within it the superior and inferior epigastric arteries and veins, lymphatic vessels, and the thoracoabdominal nerves related to those structures.
+Because of this variation and the clinical implications, it is crucial to understand the anterior and posterior laminae.
+The rectus sheath contains within it the superior and inferior epigastric arteries and veins, lymphatic vessels, and the thoracoabdominal nerves related to those particular structures.

-The rectus sheath extends from the inferior costal margin and the costal cartilages of ribs 5-7 to the crest of the pubis.
-The anterior and posterior composition of the rectus sheath differs according to its position superior or inferior to the arcuate line.
+The rectus sheath extends from the inferior costal margin and the costal cartilages of ribs 5 to 7 to the pubic crest.
+The composition of the anterior and posterior rectus sheath will differ according to its position superior or inferior to the arcuate line.
 The arcuate line is an area of demarcation visible from the peritoneal surface of the abdominal wall, residing one third the distance between the umbilicus and the pubis.
-The arcuate line can be a sharp demarcation or can be a gradual transition zone where the fibers of the posterior sheath gradually disappear.
+The arcuate line can be a sharp demarcation, or it can be a gradual transition zone where the fibers of the posterior sheath gradually disappear.

 Deep lymphatics travel with the epigastric veins and drain into the lymph node basins associated with the venous drainage pattern — the lymphatics associated with the inferior epigastric vein drain to the lymph node basin associated with the external iliac vessels.